mitmedialab/sar_robot_simulator/README.md

 game node and translation node testing.

-This node will receive RobotCommand messages, sleep to simulate executing speech and action commands that take time, and publish RobotState commands to indicate whether it is currently "speaking" or "doing actions".
+This node will receive RobotCommand messages, sleep to simulate executing speech and action commands that take time, and publish RobotState messages to indicate whether it is currently "speaking" or "doing actions".

 ## Configure and run